PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-08 11:30:59
+Last updated: 2024-04-08 11:31:32
-Random Quote: Pardon me, but you really hurt my feelings. - Hannah Baker
+Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson